Learn About LIHEAP in Utah

 Not every household will be awarded utility assistance in UT after applying for program benefits.
 Since the program funding is limited, there are strict eligibility requirements for beneficiaries.
 These qualifications include meeting low-income guidelines and proving a need for financial assistance.
 To find out more about this heating assistance program, including the application processes and the benefits provided to qualifying applicants, review the sections below.

-Types of LIHEAP Energy Assistance in Utah
+Learn About Types of LIHEAP Energy Assistance in Utah

 The Utah Low Income Home Energy Assistance Program only allots one benefit payment per eligible household per year.
 Each year, the program only receives a specific amount of funding from the government.
 To ensure these funds are provided to as many qualifying households as possible, the program’s terms must limit the number of payments for eligible residents.